This notice describes how your health data may be used and disclosed and how you can access your data. Please read it in detail.

 To pay your claims: We need to pay claims from doctors, hospitals, and others for your care.
 We may also share PHI to collect premi¬ums, to see if you can get care, to set your level of coverage, and to work with other health plans to decide on benefits.

-For health care operations: We want all HMSA members to get quality health care services.
-This may include quality review, case management, and review of provider qualifica¬tions.
+For health care operations: We want you to get quality health care services.
+To do that, we may get copies of your medical records and your lab test results for quality review, to review provider qualifications, and to track wellness and manage disease.
 We may also use PHI to set premiums, resolve complaints and appeals, manage our business, and other operations.

 Other Ways We Use and Share PHI